All Episodes

 Yeah.

-You know, September twelve, the day after nine-eleven, two thousand and one, the president brought together his national security advisors, defense folks, and said, How do we find out what other threats are out there, how big this threat is, what other threats are there to the United States?
+You know, September 12, the day after 9-11, 2001, the President brought together his national security advisors, defense folks, and said, how do we find out what other threats are out there, how big this threat is, what other threats are there to the United States?

 They came back with some more proposals that included, you know, enhanced surveillance of foreign terrorists.

-I gotta make sure that this is America's program and it's not my program.
+I got to make sure that this is America's program and it's not my program.

 He brought in the top leadership of the House and the Senate, the top members of both intelligence committees, and laid out for him what he thought America should do to keep America safe.